top of page

 ACE Studio: A popular AI voice-to-MIDI DAW

-In 2024.
-ACE released an impressive new AI acapella to MIDI feature that not only captures the notes of your vocal take, but even transcribes the lyrics into the DAW.
-Provided you're feeding it a clean stem, you should be able to edit the melody, change nuances about the vocal performance, and update the lyrics while holding on to the original vocal style.
+Check out the AI acapella to MIDI feature to capture the notes from a vocal take and transcribe the lyrics into your DAW.
+Use a clean stem to edit the melody, change nuances about the vocal performance, and update the lyrics while holding on to the original vocal style.

 You've seen vocal pitch correction software like autotune, but re-rendering a vocal stem with new lyrics and expressive controls is groundbreaking.